 We start by reporting the results on nonlinear income persistence.
 In the left graph of Figure 3 we show the derivative of the conditional quantile function of log-income given lagged log-income and age, with respect to lagged log-income.
-Formally, we compute an estimate of $\frac{\partial Q_y(y,age,\tau)}{\partial y}$, for $\tau \in (0,1)$, where Q_y is the conditional quantile function of log-income given lagged log-income and age, and average it with respect to age.
-These nonlinear persistence parameters can be interpreted as heterogeneous autoregressive coefficients, which may depend on both the income level y and the income shock τ .14 We plot the derivative as a function of lagged log-income (which we refer to as "initial income") and the innovation in the quantile model (which we refer to as "income shock").
+Formally, we compute an estimate of where $Q_y$ is the conditional quantile function of log-income given lagged log-income and age, and average it with respect to age.
+The nonlinear persistence parameters $\rho_y(y, age, \tau)$ can be interpreted as heterogeneous autoregressive coefficients, which may depend on both the income level y and the income shock $\tau$ .
+We plot the derivative as a function of lagged log-income (which we refer to as "initial income") and of the innovation in the quantile model (which we refer to as "income shock").